 Use Recent Queries to Help with Query Construction in the Events View

 As an aid to efficiency in constructing queries, analysts have access to recent queries in the Events view query bar.
 While typing a filter in the query bar, analysts see suggestions from a list of previous queries that may help to complete the construction of the query.
 The list is filtered as the analyst types to show the most relevant recent queries that include the typed text.
 Selecting a recent query adds it as a filter in the query bar, where the analyst can edit it if necessary.
-For more information, see "Insert a Filter Based on a Recent Query" in the Investigate User Guide.
-Go to the Master Table of Contents to find all RSA NetWitness Platform 11.x documents.
+For more information, see "Insert a Filter Based on a Recent Query" in Filter Results in the Events View.

 Find and Highlight Text in the Events List

 When the result of a query provides too much data, analysts can find and highlight information without using filters to further limit the query and losing context of the surrounding events.
 Analysts can find and highlight characters in the Events list, and use keyboard strokes to move through the highlighted characters.
-For more information, see "Find a Text String in the Events Panel" in the Investigate User Guide.
-Go to the Master Table of Contents to find all RSA NetWitness Platform 11.x documents.
+For more information, see "Find a Text String in the Events Panel" in Analyze Events in the Events View.

 Shorthand Notations, Numerical Ranges, and Parentheses While Constructing Complex Queries in Guided Mode